Dental market trends are shifting. Be prepared to lead the response.

 • Why it matters

-Higher dental costs make it more expensive to offer competitive benefits and can lead to higher employee out-of-pocket costs if plans are not designed carefully.
+Higher dental costs can make it more expensive to offer competitive benefits and can lead to higher employee out-of-pocket costs if plans are not designed carefully.

 • Stand out with Guardian